flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 On of the main purposes of this framework is to avoid multiple WASM files which have to be compiled by MSFS at the start of the flight when files have been updated.
 Every file adds a significant overhead to the startup time of a flight in MSFS.
-Having fewer files is more efficient and allows for faster startup times.
+Having fewer wasm files is more efficient and allows for faster startup times.

 ## Goals